Books4Languages/PressBooks-TinyMCE-Formats/README.md

 We also recommended the use of <!--nextpage--> every time you want to split the scroll in different pages more easy to read and find.

-BECAUSE THE FIRST STEAP FOR TEACH IS ORGANICE THE IDEAS
+<strong>BECAUSE THE FIRST STEAP FOR TEACH IS ORGANICE THE IDEAS</strong>

 <h2>General information</h2>
 <p>Our working definition of language encompasses five structural components: phonology, semantics, syntax, morphology, and pragmatics.</p>